 Typically, integrated into the gateway or central operations center of a communications service provider, these highly-available software systems provide real-time management of network resources at the global, national, and gateway basis.
 We have proven system designs, extensive domain knowledge, and custom software frameworks upon which to implement solutions.

-Designed and built by Calian SED, the Global Resource Manager (GRM) is a real-time software system that dynamically manages the payload resources of the Inmarsat-4 satellites.
+Designed and built by Calian, Advanced Technologies, the Global Resource Manager (GRM) is a real-time software system that dynamically manages the payload resources of the Inmarsat-4 satellites.
 Interfacing with the Inmarsat-4 network and satellite ground control systems, the GRM selects, prioritizes, and establishes communication channels on the satellite in response to traffic demand on a 3G-based BGAN network.

 The GRM is designed to maximize space segment usage while ensuring service quality.
 By modeling the signal to noise ratios (SNR) of active carriers, the GRM prioritizes and selects channels, maximizing frequency reuse across the wide and narrow spot beams and dynamically managing SNR via power constraints and C/I models.
 An operator-configurable resource management algorithm enables spectrum planning engineers to meet their on-going tactical and strategic needs.